lawpatch/au-ip_transfer/README.md

 - `Assignor` - The party transferring ownership of the intellectual property;
 - `Assignee` - The party recieving the ownership of the intellectual property;
-- `Subject` - The intellectual property that is assigned; and
+- `Subject` - The intellectual property that is assigned (the more specific the better); and
 - `Exception` (optional) - An exception to the transfer of ownership.

 ### Not Legal Advice